 We invite the best and brightest to join us in San Diego for a friendly competition and the chance to win one of our many prizes.
 Tealium’s Game of Codes will run from August 17th through August 18th, with optional break outs for contestants and clients alike to learn more about the Tealium technology stack.

-You may have noticed the Community Support and Feedback forum, but wondered how it's used.
+You may have noticed the General forum, but wondered how it's used.
 Today’s TLC Tip is a quick overview of that forum to help put a spotlight on an area that we think you'll find useful.
 We know that there are many channels you can use for feedback, so here are some guidelines for when to use this one.

 In my previous blog post, I covered how businesses use third-party cookies to identify users as they move across web sites.
 This practice is now being challenged by ITP 2.1 in Safari and by similar approaches in other browsers.
 I discussed two different workarounds that some vendors are using to combat the problem.
 But each workaround still has limitations, and this post is an overview of some other solutions we have seen our customers implement to maintain visitor identification for their website users.